G-Research/ParquetSharp.DataFrame/.github/pull_request_template.md

 <!--
-Thanks for submitting a pull request to Consul.NET!
+Thanks for submitting a pull request to ParquetSharp.DataFrame!
 Please provide the following information to help us review and merge your changes effectively.
  -->